mre/idiomatic-rust/README.md

 > *Idiomatic* coding means following the conventions of a given language.
 It is the most concise, convenient, and common way of accomplishing a task in that language, rather than forcing it to work in a way the author is familiar with from a different language. - Adapted from [Tim Mansfield](https://github.com/tim-hr/stuff/wiki/Idiomatic-coding)

+## Projects

+* [Rust Anthology](https://github.com/brson/rust-anthology) - The best short-form writing about Rust, collected.
+* [cheat.rs - Idiomatic Rust tips](https://cheats.rs/#idiomatic-rust) - A list of quick tips to make your code more idiomatic.
+* [clippy](https://github.com/Manishearth/rust-clippy) - A bunch of lints to catch common mistakes and improve your Rust code.
+* [Patterns](https://github.com/nrc/patterns/) - A catalogue of Rust design patterns.
+* [Rust by Example](http://rustbyexample.com/) - A community driven collection of example code which follow Rust best practices.
+* [Rust Cookbook](https://github.com/brson/rust-cookbook) - Examples that demonstrate good practices to accomplish common programming tasks in Rust.
+* [rust-api-guidelines](https://github.com/brson/rust-api-guidelines) - An extensive list of recommendations for idiomatic Rust APIs.

 ## Articles and Books

 ### 2019